 In October 2014, Staff Sergeant Robinson reported to 1st Transportation Support Battalion, Combat Logistics Regiment 1, 1st Marine Logistics Group, Camp Pendleton Ca., where he attended and successfully graduated Tactical Switching Chief Course 3-15 at Marine Corps Communication Electronic School Twenty Nine Palms Ca., and assumed his duties as the Battalion Telecommunications Chief.

-Staff Sergeant Robinson’s personal decorations include the Navy and Marine Corps Achievement Medal (with gold star in lieu of second award), and Good Conduct Medal (with three bronze stars in lieu of fourth award).
-Staff Sergeant Robinson is married to the former Chardell McKenna and has two children MaKayla, and Jaxson ages 4 and 2.
+Staff Sergeant Robinson’s personal decorations include the Navy and Marine Corps Achievement Medal (with gold star in lieu of fourth award), and Good Conduct Medal (with three bronze stars in lieu of fourth award).
+Staff Sergeant Robinson is married to the former Chardell McKenna and has two children MaKayla, and Jaxson ages 6 and 3.